-Benchmark: The Sub-Fund is actively managed and seeks to achieve a stable performance in line with the Compounded Effective Federal Funds Rate Index.
-The Sub-Fund may use a benchmark a posteriori as an indicator for assessing the Sub-Fund's performance.
-There are no constraints relative to any such Benchmark restraining portfolio construction.
+Benchmark: The Sub-Fund is actively managed and seeks to achieve a stable performance in line with the Euribor 3-month rate.
+The Sub-Fund may use the Benchmark a posteriori as an indicator for assessing the Sub-Fund's performance.
+There are no constraints relative to the Benchmark restraining portfolio construction.